Millennials’ love of pets is so strong that it’s affecting their housing decisions.

 Young Americans are less likely to be parents, own a house or have a car, but they are more likely to have dogs and more likely to move into a house because of their pet.

-A survey by SunTrust Mortgage shows that about one in three millennials who have recently purchased a house reported that their decision was influenced by the need to have space for a dog.
+Many Millennials who’ve purchased a house said that their decision was influenced by the need to have space for a dog.
 When young homebuyers were asked why they were buying their first home, the third most popular reason was needing space to keep a dog, surprisingly ranking above children and marriage.
 More personal living space and the opportunity for building equity held the No. 1 and 2 spots, respectively.

 Millennials love dogs